terraform-ibm-modules/terraform-ibm-cos/README.md

  [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
  [![latest release](https://img.shields.io/github/v/release/terraform-ibm-modules/terraform-ibm-cos?logo=GitHub&sort=semver)](https://github.com/terraform-ibm-modules/terraform-ibm-cos/releases/latest)

-This base module can be used to provision and configure a [Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) instance and bucket.
+This module can be used to provision and configure a [Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) instance and bucket.
+It can also be used to just provision buckets.

 You can configure the following aspects of your instances:
 1. [Bucket encryption](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-tutorial-kp-encrypt-bucket) - based on Key Protect keys